-Schools play a significant, and often leading, role in the design and delivery of the training provision.
+Schools play a significant role in the design and delivery of the training provision.
 The management structure of the course demonstrates the central role schools play in all aspects of provision.
 For example, over 100 partnership schools host placements, provide taught sessions both in school and university and are involved in interview panels for prospective candidates.
-In addition, selected school mentors are members of the partnership advisory group, Student: Staff Liaison Committee and work as course moderators.
-Mentors in school are also central to the assessment of students for the aware of QTS.
+In addition, selected school mentors are members of the Secondary Governance Board, Student: Staff Liaison Committee and work as course moderators.
+ITT Mentors in school are also central to the assessment of students for the aware of QTS.